-The main part of the standardised approach contribution to market risk required capital is specific interest rate risk.
-In the standardised approach specific interest rate risk is calculated trough a maturity based method with different risk capital charge factors depending on category and time to maturity.
+The main part of the standardised approach contribution to market risk required capital is specific interest rate risk In the standardised approach specific interest rate risk is calculated trough a maturity based method with different risk capital charge factors depending on category and time to maturity.

 The current approved equity risk VaR model does not capture the risk on some structured equity options, for which instead the standardised approach is used.
 In the standardised approach equity positions receives a capital charge factor depending on the position's quality and liquidity.

-FX risk outside the Trading Book is not covered by the VaR model and is also calculated through the standardised approach.
+Commodity risk in the Trading Book and FX risk outside the Trading Book is not covered by the VaR model and is also calculated through the standardised approach.